cezarykluczynski/simone/README.md

 # Simone
-Simone is JavaScript window manager consisting of two widgets: taskbar and window, providing a desktop-like experience.
+Simone is a JavaScript window manager consisting of two widgets: taskbar and window, providing a desktop-like experience.
 It's especially useful for single-page applications.
 It's built on top of the jQuery and jQuery UI.

 ## Browser compatibility
 IE9+, Chrome, Firefox, Opera 15+, Safari 6+.